David Mendosa's Journey from Sick and Obese to Total Wellness, Part 4: Leading a Life Well-Lived

 this from personal experience as it killed my third wife, who was an

-Q: Lastly, I’ll ask you to share what else you have done to give back to
+Q: Lastly, I'll ask you to share what else you have done to give back the diabetes community?

 A. Besides my two books about diabetes, What Makes my Blood Glucose Go Up...and Down? and Losing Weight with Your Diabetes Medication, and my website and my posts at HealthCentral, I have represented people with